videre-project/MTGOSDK/README.md

 **MTGOSDK** — provides an API that exposes high-level abstractions of MTGO functions to read and manage the state of the client.
 This works by injecting the [Microsoft.Diagnostics.Runtime (ClrMD)](https://github.com/microsoft/clrmd) assembly into the MTGO process, bootstrapping a debugger interface to inspect objects from process memory.
 These objects are compiled by the runtime to enable reflection on heap objects as if they were live objects.
 This SDK is optimized for performance and ease-of-use without obstructing the player experience of the MTGO client.

 **MTGOSDK.MSBuild** — an MSBuild library that manages the code-generation of the SDK.
 This is used to generate the SDK's API bindings and reference assemblies for the latest builds of MTGO.
-These assemblies contain only the public types and members for internal classes from the MTGO client and do not handle or contain any implementation details or private code.
+These assemblies contain only the public types and members of internal classes from the MTGO client and do not handle or contain any implementation details or private code.
 As the MTGO client is updated, these assemblies can be regenerated to provide the latest public types and members for use in the SDK.

 **MTGOSDK.Ref** — a library to bootstrap the code-generation process by ensuring that MSBuild targets are available for the SDK project to reference.
 Various metadata like the client version is extracted at build-time, which can bootstrap version-specific targets for compatibility.
 This project is also an optional build target that can be used independently to generate reference assemblies for the latest build of MTGO.
 This library is not intended to be used directly by consumers of the SDK.